 Mason: We switch. [crosstalk 01:45:57].

 Mason: Yeah.
 So the identity crisis when it comes to pronouncing astragalus, as-TRAG-alus.
 But beautiful herb for continuing to tone the spleen Chi, to just ensure that we are maintaining proper digestive health and governing of digestive health, along with white atractylodes, [inaudible 01:46:16], even a little bit of licorice is going to be doing some good stuff in there, ginseng.
 These are all wonderful Chi herbs that I see as wonderful components in upkeeping our general health.
-Schizandra to an extent falls in that category, but I'd still be looking at astragalus, [inaudible 01:46:36], white atractylodes just here and there.
+Schisandra to an extent falls in that category, but I'd still be looking at astragalus, [inaudible 01:46:36], white atractylodes just here and there.
 Keep it up, make sure it's-

 Sage: And did you incorporate Poria in there as well Mason?

 Mason: Oh man, yeah.
 Poria I can't believe we didn't bring up and I can't believe I haven't got it as a herb on its own.
 Talk about a mushroom that's got a branding problem.
-Somehow, in Daoist and even through TCM theory and herbalism, every single longevity formula has Poria in it.
+Somehow, in Taoist and even through TCM theory and herbalism, every single longevity formula has Poria in it.
 Not Reishi, like nearly every longevity formula has got this incredible immunological mushroom, Poria?
 Have you seen the pictures of me harvesting that thing?
 It was 20 kilos.

 Sage: I did see it.
 Incredible.